Bhuvanashri2364-KB/sales-performance-analysis/README.md

 ---

-## 🧠 Recommendations
+## 💡 Recommendations

-* Reduce excessive discounting in low-margin categories like Furniture
+- Reduce excessive discounting, especially in low-margin categories like Furniture
-* Focus on expanding high-profit categories such as Technology
+- Reevaluate pricing and supply chain costs for underperforming product categories
-* Identify and reprice or remove loss-making products
+- Focus marketing and inventory efforts on high-profit categories like Technology
-* Implement discount thresholds based on profitability
+- Identify and phase out or reprice loss-making products
-* Standardize pricing strategies across regions
+- Optimize regional strategies by investing more in high-performing markets and fixing underperforming ones

 ---